What will happen after I sign up?

 Guests will pay you for their bookings when they arrive at your property.
 We are working on providing more options for accepting payments from guests, so there may be additional choices available by the time you sign up.

-What happens if a guest does not show up (a no show)?
+What happens if a guest doesn't show up (a no-show)?

-No show?
+No-show?
 No problem.
-You never have to pay commission on guests who do not show up.
+You never have to pay commission for guests who don't show up.

 What happens if my property is damaged by a guest?

-Villa, apartment, holiday home and chalet owners can request security deposits from guests.
-Deposits can help cover any potential damage that a guest might cause — providing some assurance that your property will be treated respectfully.
-Other kinds of properties may be covered by insurance.
+Villa, apartment, vacation home, and chalet owners can request damage deposits from guests.
+Deposits help cover any potential damage caused by a guest – offering some reassurance that your property will be treated respectfully.
+Other kinds of properties might be covered by insurance.